End violence against children

 There is significant evidence that violence, exploitation and abuse can affect the child’s physical and mental health in the short and longer term, impairing their ability to learn and socialize, and impacting their transition to adulthood with adverse consequences later in life.

 Governments, policymakers and child-focused organizations like UNICEF have a responsibility to create safe environments for children and protect survivors of violence.
-Children should grow up in a safe and protective environment governments, communities, local authorities and non-governmental organizations, including faith-based and community-based organizations, can help ensure this.
+Children should grow up in a safe and protective environment.
+Governments, communities, local authorities, and non-governmental organisations, including faith-based and community-based organisations, can help ensure this.

-Many good experiences in India and globally demonstrate the best approach to ending violence is prevention.
+Numerous positive experiences in India and globally demonstrate that the most effective approach to ending violence is prevention.
 Promotion of personal safety among children, child protection policies in schools and increased awareness of parents are essential to prevent sexual abuse of children.
-Younger children tend to be more vulnerable and specific approaches aimed at strengthen the protective role of families and education environments.
+Younger children tend to be more vulnerable, and specific approaches aimed at strengthening the protective role of families and educational environments are necessary.

 Over the past decade, UNICEF has also supported the informed understanding of social norms that result in violence, exploitation and abuse and has worked to promote change across the Country.
-To promote positive norms to bring about an end to harmful practices, UNICEF engages in advocacy and awareness raising and supports discussions, education programmes and communication for development strategies at community, district, state and national levels.
+To encourage positive norms and bring an end to harmful practices, UNICEF engages in advocacy and awareness raising, supporting discussions, education programs, and communication for development strategies at the community, district, state, and national levels.
 When combined with effective legislation, policies, regulations and services, a process that focuses on community values and human rights leads to positive and lasting change.

 This focus on the prevention and response to violence, exploitation and abuse cuts across the life cycle of the child.